Do you want to remove the Lazy Loading on featured image of your WordPress blog posts? You’re in the right place.

 - Click on the Custom Image Attributes.

 - In the Custom Image Attributes field enter fetchpriority=”high”.
 To add multiple attributes, leave a space, e.g. fetchpriority=”high” data-save=”lightbox”, etc.

 - Click on the Save Changes button.

+Hope this article helps you to solve the issue of Lazy Loading a Featured image on WordPress.
 If you like this post then don’t forget to share with other people.
 Share your feedback in the comments section below.

 - How To Pass Core Web Vitals Test for Monetized WordPress Blog